webix-hub/docs/data/api/virtualrenderstack_datafetch_config.md

 datafetch
 =============

-@short:	defines the start position DataTable will load data from
+@short:	defines the number of records that will be loaded during each dynamic loading request

 @type: number
 @example:
-gridb = new webix.ui({
+webix.ui({
-		view:"datatable",
-		columns:[],
-		datafetch:50,
+	view:"dataview",
+	datafetch:200,
 	..
-})
+});

 @template:	api_config